Merchant On-Boarding Policy

 -

-Due diligence on the Merchant.
+Due diligence including background and antecedent checks on the Merchant.

 -